 Add the fresh raspberries to the bottom of your trifle bowl and carefully pour the jelly mixture on top.
 You can leave out the fresh raspberries if you'd prefer but they add a nice effect to the jelly.
 Allow the jelly to come to room temperature and then place it in the fridge to chill for one hour!

 MAKE THE WHITE CHOCOLATE CUSTARD

 Melt the white chocolate over a double boiler.
 A double boiler consists of a water bath made using a saucepan which is filled about quarter ways with water.
-The saucepan is placed on a low-medium heat so that the water is brought to a gentle simmer.
-The white chocolate is then added to a heat resistant bowl (which covers the entire circumference of the saucepan), and the steam that rises from the simmering water will gently melt the chocolate.
+The saucepan is placed on low-medium heat so that the water is brought to a gentle simmer.
+The white chocolate is then added to a heat-resistant bowl (which covers the entire circumference of the saucepan), and the steam that rises from the simmering water will gently melt the chocolate.
 It’s important not to apply direct heat to chocolate as it will burn, also, make sure you avoid water splashing into the bowl at all costs as this will cause the chocolate to seize.